iranianpep/ajax-live-search/README.md

 - SEARCH_START_TIME_OFFSET: This is for another security technique against bots.
 Some bots immediately submit a form once the page is finished loading.
 However, for human beings it takes more time to fill a field.
 By default this parameter is set to 3 seconds.
 - MAX_INPUT_LENGTH: This specifies the maximum length of characters in search field.

-4.script.min.js or script.js that is located in js folder contains all the JavaScript (jQuery) settings and functions for AJAX Live Search.
+4. script.min.js or script.js that is located in js folder contains all the JavaScript (jQuery) settings and functions for AJAX Live Search.
 Here you should only be worried about form_anti_bot value and as you know it MUST be the same as ANTI_BOT value in config.php.

-5.process_livesearch.php that is located in ajax folder is responsible for processing requests coming from the search form.
+5. php that is located in ajax folder is responsible for processing requests coming from the search form.
 Here you just need to set Access-Control-Allow-Originheader.

-6.Enjoy.
+6. Enjoy.